hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/hierarchical_risk_parity.rst

     This step breaks down the assets in our portfolio into different hierarchical clusters using the famous Hierarchical Tree Clustering algorithm.
 The assets in the portfolio are segregated into clusters which mimic the real-life interactions between the assets in a portfolio - some stocks are related to each other more than others and hence can be grouped within the same cluster.
-At the end of the step, we are left with the follow tree structure (also called a dendrogram),
+At the end of the step, we are left with the follow tree structure (also called a dendrogram).

     .. image:: portfolio_optimisation_images/dendrogram.png